-Reference Requirement Public Interest Entity Quoted public company (< 500 employees) Other public company including AIM Large and medium-sized private company and qualifying partnership (other than PIEs with > 500 employees) Small private company s414C(7)(b) The strategic report must, to the extent necessary for an understanding of the development, performance or position of the company's business, include information about: (i) environmental matters (including the impact of the company's business on the environment); (ii) the company's employees; and (iii) social, community and human rights issues, including information about any policies of the company in relation to those matters and the effectiveness of those policies.
-If the report does not contain information of each kind mentioned in \$414C(7)(b)(i), (ii) or (iii), it must state which of those kinds of information it does not contain. (except as it relates to community issues - quoted public companies only) > × × ×
+Keterence Kequirement Public Interest Entity (> 500 employees) Fublic Interest Entity (< 500 employees) Alm companies (> 500 employees) quoted public company (< 500 employees) other public company; including AIM company (< 500 employees) Large private company (with turnover > £500m and > 500 employees) Large private company (with turnover < £500m); medium- sized private company and qualifying partnership (other than PIEs with >500 employees) ompany company (iii) social, community and human rights issues, including information about any policies of the entity in relation to those matters and the effectiveness of those policies.
+If the report does not contain information of each kind mentioned in s414C(7)(b)(i), (ii) or (iii), it must state which of those kinds of information it does not contain. s414CB(A1) The non-financial and sustainability information statement must contain the climate-related financial disclosures of the entity, namely: (a) a description of the entity's governance arrangements in relation to assessing and managing climate-related risks and opportunities; (b) a description of how the entity identifies, assesses, and manages climate-related risks and opportunities; > × > × × > × ×